-However, the bonsai plant urgently needs a well-permeable soil in the bonsai pot.
+However, the bonsai trees urgently needs a well-permeable soil in the pot.
 Otherwise first the root growth and later the growth of the entire bonsai would suffer.

-Young, fast-growing species (eg. Maple bonsai, Chinese elm bonsai) with strong root growth usually have to be repotted after 2-3 years.
-Older bonsai, especially conifers, can often spend much longer in their shells.
+Young, fast-growing species (eg. Maple, Chinese elm bonsai) with strong root growth usually have to be repotted after 2 years.
+Older trees, especially conifer bonsai, can often spend much longer in their pots.
 They root through the substrate more slowly.

 When repotting bonsai, in most cases a root cut is carried out to reduce the root mass and increase the fine branching.

-In this article, we show the basic steps that have to be taken when repotting.
+In this article, we show the basic steps that have to be taken when repotting an azalea bonsai.

-Bonsai that have stood in a bonsai pot for a long time often have moss at the trunk base.
+Bonsai that have been in a pot for a long time often have moss on the trunk base.
 When repotting you can use the opportunity to remove it with a brush.
 At the same time, the root base is exposed to see if anything needs to be corrected.

-Stronger (no longer needed) roots are best removed with root cutter or bud forceps.
+Stronger (no longer needed) roots are best removed with an bonsai cutter.
+The best way to do this is with a root cutter or bud forceps.

-So that the bonsai can grow well, it is important that the root ball is fixed with Bonsai wire.
-Bonsai wire is passed through the wire holes (found in most bonsai bowls) in the way shown.
+So that the bonsai can grow well, it is important that the root ball is fixed with wire.
+Bonsai wire is passed through the wire holes (found in most handmade bonsai pots) in the way shown.

 If there are no wire holes, the fixing wire can also be inserted through the drainage holes.

-For Azalea Bonsai (rhododendron indicum, Satsuki azalea), bonsai substrate with a very low pH value should definitely be taken.
-Kanuma, a bonsai substrate especially for azaleas, has proven very successful.
+For azalea bonsai a substrate with a very low pH value should definitely be taken.
+The Kanuma bonsai soil, a substrate especially for azaleas, has proven very successful.
 It is imported from Japan.

 Peat substrates are also very sour.
 But they are (except perhaps in the cultivation phase) not suitable for finished azalea bonsai.
 The main disadvantage is that once dried, peat substrates are very difficult to remoisten.
 And ball dryness doesn't like an azalea bonsai to come through.

 Now we can start potting.
 Before we fix the root ball we determine the position and the potting depth.
-Here in our case, the azalea is not deep enough in the shell.
+Here in our case, the azalea is not deep enough in the pot.

-To get the azaleas bonsai deeper into the shell, some substrate or root ball can be removed.
+To get the azaleas bonsai deeper into the pot, some substrate or root ball can be removed.
 We have decided here to shorten the root ball.

-The root ball is torn open with the Root claw on the underside and the exposed roots shortened with an old bonsai scissor.
+The root ball is torn open with the root claw on the downside and the exposed roots shortened with an old bonsai scissor.

 The azalea is realigned.
 Everything fits now.
 Hold the tree firmly and twist the fastening wire over the root ball.
-Cut off the overhanging ends with wire pliers.
+Cut off the overhanging ends with a wire cutter.

 It is important that the bonsai substrate is thoroughly worked in between the roots.
 A thin stick (eg. chopsticks) is well suited for this.

-If you don't like this colour you can cover Kanuma with a thin layer of other bonsai soil.
-Due to its dark grey colour, expanded shale is quite suitable for this purpose.
+If you don't like this color you can cover Kanuma with a thin layer of other bonsai soil.
+Due to its dark grey color, expanded shale is quite suitable for this purpose.
 Best mixed with a slightly finer substrate such as soil for indoor bonsai.

-Very important after repotting: Water thoroughly.
+Very important after repotting: Water the bonsai thoroughly.
 The best way is to dive your bonsai.